 There are plenty of data points you can cite when attempting to chart Apple’s turnaround in the late 1990s.
 There’s Steve Jobs returning to the company, the launch of the iMac and Apple’s return to profitability.

 However, reclaiming the top spot in the education market — one Apple long had pursued — also proved a pivotal moment.
+The numbers came from a Quality Education Data report, which is sadly no longer online.
+(A news article recap is, however.)

 Apple returns to stability

-It also indicated the level of stability that Apple once again enjoyed.
+The education report also indicated the level of stability that Apple once again enjoyed.
 When Jobs returned to Cupertino, he began trying to revitalize a company with plenty of problems.
 To turn things around, he prioritized the consumer and professional markets.

 For evidence of this, check out this 1998 interview between Jobs and a young, very inexperienced reporter for The Chronicle of Higher Education, in which Jobs gets prickly about the declining number of Macs on college campuses.